 Students that choose not to enroll in Direct Deposit will have paper checks issued on the scheduled payroll dates.
-Checks are made available in the Bursar's Office located in the Sharp Building, 37 South Wabash Avenue, suite 245.
-Checks that are not picked up by the student within 14 calendar days are mailed to the student's address as indicated in SAIC Self-Service.
+Students will have their paper checks mailed to the students mailing address as indicated in Self Service.

 Students employed by the Art Institute are eligible to save on a tax-deferred basis by enrolling in the Art Institute's Tax Deferred Savings Program.
 Build your savings in a 403(b) while deferring payment of income taxes on contributions and investment earnings.